 It shouldn’t take more than 15-20 minutes to spread the news.

-Is my strategy to promote my blog posts any different for my pillar content (like evergreen posts, link baits, or posts that have great potential for search engine traffic)?
+Is my strategy to promote my blog posts any different for my pillar evergreen content?

 That’s when I go a few steps further to ensure I do everything I can for the post to go viral or rank well on Google.